christoph-jerolimov/best-of-backstage/README.md

 ## Roadmap / Missing yet

 * [x] Setup a Backstage app with the New Frontend System
-* [x] An initial set of Backstage Core plugins like Home and DevTools
+* [x] Initial set of Backstage Core plugins like Home and DevTools
-* [x] An initial set of Backstage Community plugins like Announcements, MCP Chat
+* [x] Initial set of Backstage Community plugins like Announcements, MCP Chat
-* [ ] Add LICENSE, SECURITY and no support hint
 * [ ] Alternative auth providers
 * [ ] Containerfile / container image
 * [ ] Dependabot configuration
 * [ ] Playwright tests
 * [ ] GitHub workflows to verify/test PRs
-* [ ] Some kind of documentation?
+* [ ] Documentation
 * [ ] Support for home extensions
 * [ ] Additional scaffolder actions/extensions
 * [ ] Additional search extensions (?)
-* [ ] Localization (is it not yet available in the NFS?)
+* [ ] Localization support (enabled but there are no translations yet)